rickyjreyes/geometry_of_resonance/README.md

 - **Resonance** ⟵ Emerges from boundary and feedback
 - **Boundary** ⟵ Emerges from informational constraints

-In WCT, “matter,” “force,” and “geometry” are all different views of how \( \psi \) organizes under confinement.
+In WCT, “matter,” “force,” and “geometry” are all different views of how ψ organizes under confinement.

 ---